 The U.S. Department of the Interior has designated 4,400 acres of Zumwalt Prairie Preserve as a National Natural Landmark.

 Studying the prairie’s ecosystem for nearly 20 years led The Nature Conservancy to protect this great place—because of its size, intact bunch grass habitats and incredible concentrations of wildlife.
 Your support is vital to maintaining and restoring this landscape essential to Oregon’s culture, heritage and economy.

-The struggle to suppress damaging invasive plants in Wallowa County—such as sulfur cinquefoil, meadow hawkweed and common bugloss—has also brought diverse interests together.
-Through invasive species mapping, monitoring and removal, TNC and its partners are working to maintain and improve habitat for the prairie’s iconic species, including Columbian sharp-tailed grouse, Spalding’s catchfly and quaking aspen.
+The struggle to suppress damaging invasive plants in Wallowa County—such as Mesudahead Rye, sulfur cinquefoil, meadow hawkweed and common bugloss—has also brought diverse interests together.
+Managed livestock grazing, prescribed fire and protection of vulnerable aspen and shrub communities from over-browsing are used to improve plant health and diversity on the preserve.
+Through invasive species mapping, monitoring and removal, TNC and its partners are working to maintain and improve habitat for the prairie’s iconic species, including a diverse suite of grassland songbirds and raptors.

+TNC scientists, university researchers and volunteer teams engage in ongoing surveying, monitoring and studying of the area’s animals and plant communities.
 In addition, TNC ecologists and volunteers are working to restore riparian areas for fish and birds.
 Strategies include protecting sensitive areas from overgrazing, planting native vegetation along stream banks, improving stream channel form and function, removing stream blockages and monitoring fish populations.